jimahlstrom/HL2IOBoard/README.md

 These functions convert between a 5-byte frequency and a 1-byte frequency code.
 They are in frequencycode.c.
 The file frequencycode.py is the same code in Python, and it is not used here.
 It is included for convenience.

+  * uint8_t fcode2band(uint8_t fcode)

+This converts a frequency code to a band code.
+A band code is a single frequency code for each band.
+It is as close to the band frequency as possible.
+All other frequency codes are assigned to the closest band code.
+A table of band codes is in hl2ioboard.h.
+You can use the band code to select antennas, or you can use the frequency code directly.

+  * void ft817_band_volts(uint8_t band_code)

+This is used to generate a zero to five volt band voltage on J4 pin 8.
+It may need adjustment if you don't have an FT817.

   * i2c_slave_handler.c

 This contains the I2C interrupt handler that is called for I2C reads and writes.
 Since it must return quickly,